solid-stack/ansible-ubuntu/README.md

 Requires Ansible 2.1 or greater.

+* 2.1.1 - Ubuntu 16 - Do not install mongo as part of php, and some Elasticsearch tweaks
 * 2.1.0 - Ubuntu 16
     * + Certbot
 * 2.0.2 - Ubuntu 16
 * 1.8.1 - Ubuntu 14
+* 1.7.0 - Ubuntu 14
+    * PHP 7

 ## What is this?